-After getting a good idea of conventions & pitfalls, I've started to compose a simple wireframe to establish all needed elements in the composition.
+After getting a good idea of conventions & pitfalls, I've started to compose a lo-fi wireframe to establish all needed elements in the composition.

 This usually ends up with several quick variants that I can quickly move around and re-shuffle to find a good composition that works.

-I've chosen to combine the factions screen with the crafting screen to cover more ground for the exploration.
-Previously the factions screen only showed the progress while the actual unlocks were shown in the crafting screen.
+Previously the factions screen only showed the faction progress while the actual unlocks were shown in the crafting screen.
 This felt disconnected and the crafting will now happen in the context of each faction.

 With this composition you would directly see the faction progress with all the crafting unlocks.

-More information and bars are added to offer more meaningful information at a glance of the selected weapon.
+Additional information and progress bars are added to offer more meaningful information at a glance of the selected weapon.

 Additional information and states are added to the ranks reward list items.